 Parents and Teens Dealing with Divorce

 As I navigated the aftermath of betrayal and began the daunting task of dismantling my marriage, I struggled with how to tell our three children about our split.
-When I finally gave them the news, I said all the right things: that our decision had nothing to do with them, that even though our love had changed, the love between parents and children doesn’t—and we would always be a family.
+When I finally gave them the news, I said all the right things.
+Our decision had nothing to do with them, and even though our love had changed, the love between parents and children doesn’t—and we would always be a family.

 Our son was seven at the time, and the next morning he cheerfully announced, “I know why you guys are getting divorced: Because of the economy!”